No More Mr. Nice Guy (Gang Starr album)

 No More Mr. Nice Guy is the debut studio album by American hip hop duo Gang Starr.
-The album was released on April 22, 1989.
-It peaked at #83 on the Billboard R&B chart.
-The song "Positivity" peaked at #19 on the Billboard rap chart.
+The album was released on June 6, 1989.
+It peaked at No. 83 on the Billboard R&B chart.
+The song "Positivity" peaked at No. 19 on the Billboard rap chart.

 Critical reception

+The Los Angeles Times noted that some songs "are more concerned with educating and relating than with egos and bragging, using hot soul-flavored dance beats and infusions of jazz."
 Trouser Press wrote that "DJ Premier provides samples, beats and rhythms that are perfectly adequate, if not up to his future level."